Athemis/gen_nginx_bl/README.md

    accessing your nginx webserver.
 This is done by using services like the [Spamhaus Don't Route or Peer list (DROP)](www.spamhaus.org/drop/).
    The script is written in a way that it can be easily extended to make use of additional services that use a similar syntax to Spamhaus.

+## Requirements

+   You need a working Python 3 installation.
+The script is looking for an executable named `python` in your PATH.
+You can check which version of `python` by running `python -- version` from the command line.
+I tested the script with Python 3.2.2 but anything from
+   3.1 onwards should be sufficient.

+   If your Python 3 executable is not named `python` but e.g. `python3` change the first line of the script to `#!/usr/bin/env python3`.

 ## Installation